hschickdevs/Portfolio-Report-Project/README.md

 - **Highest Weighted Analyst Trend (buy, strong buy, hold, etc.)**
 - **Social Sentiment (Twitter Only -1 to 1, -1 being very negative and 1 being very positive)**

 Upon initial startup of the bot, it to loads up an excel workbook containing three columns, "Symbol", "Entry Price", and "Shares".
+Each sheet in the workbook should contain these three columns, and each sheet is treated as a unique theoretical portfolio.

 The task is run on a scheduler that fetches all NYSE trading day closing times a year out from the script run date.
 The thread sleeps until a trading close date is satisfied, when the report is built and sent.